pungggi/mouse_gestures/README.md

    - Ensure complex patterns don't conflict with simpler gestures
    - Be careful with patterns that might match as prefixes of other patterns
+   - Avoid defining both specific button gestures (e.g., `button: "left"`) and generic ones (e.g., `button: "any"` or unspecified) for the same gesture shape, as this will result in a warning and no command execution until resolved in `settings.json`.

 ### Technical Details